USFWC Board and Staff

 Communications Director

 John-Michael Torres (he/él) uses strategic communications, narrative strategy, popular education and play to organize for and win policies and processes that allow border communities to decide how we live and thrive.
 He has organized in the borderlands for 20 years, starting in high school, where he organized his musician friends to collectivize equipment and share resources so everyone got a chance to learn and perform publicly.
 For 12 years, he worked as communications coordinator for nonprofit La Unión del Pueblo Entero (LUPE) where he helped colonia residents and immigrant community members use narrative strategy in combination with neighborhood organizing to win improvements in their neighborhoods and fight for immigration processes that allow families to remain together and thrive.
 Now, in his role as Communications Director for the U.S. Federation of Worker Cooperatives, he gets to tell the story of regular people coming together across race, gender and background to use worker ownership to create shared opportunity.
 When not organizing, he likes to play jarana, cook, and dance.
-Originally from Patwin territory in what is now known as northern California, he has resided in Esto'k Gna territory in what is now known as the Rio Grande Valley for the last 25 years.
+Originally from Patwin territory in what is now known as northern California, for the last 30 years he has resided in Esto'k Gna territory in what is now known as the Rio Grande Valley.